Articles

 • handicapped and other ‘special needs’ dependants.

 There is no legal limit to how many testamentary trusts a will can establish.
-In relevant circumstances, a Will would establish a separate testamentary trust for each beneficiary – particularly those with ‘special needs’ being isolated from others.
+A Will may provide for separate testamentary trusts for each beneficiary – particularly those with ‘special needs’ being isolated from others.

 What to do now..